abykov/ZebraPRJ/README.md

 # ZebraPRJ
-Some test project for Jenkins, Docker
+REST service integrated with Docker and Jenkins